Calltrum/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0. Script that creates an alias.
+1. Script that prints hello user, where user is the current Linux user.
-1. Script that adds /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+2. Script that adds /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
-2.
+3.